DaveBullet1050/BatoceraHelpers/README.md

 # Batocera Helpers
 A bunch of config or how to scripts / info for a Batocera gaming machine.
-All of these are running on v39 on a Raspberry Pi 3B+.
+All of this was running successfully on v39 on a Raspberry Pi 3B+.
 Therefore some may not work on a later version of Batocera or on another architecture (e.g. x86).
+This repo contains my batocera overlay file plus other config / scripts (under /userdata).
+The help pages below link to the relevant files for configuring that feature.

-Click on a heading below to find out more:
+Click on a heading below for a specific feature:

 [TOS GRS - Automatic 4/8 way restrictor gate](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/README/TOS_GRS_Switch%20README.md#tos-grs---automatic-48-way-restrictor-gate)